StatsRhian/personal-projects/review.md

 # March 2019 :tulip:

 1. Set up home office and prep for starting at Jumping Rivers computer

-Office is all set up and I'm super excited to start at Jumping Rivers

 2. Plan R-Ladies Lancaster launch event purple_heart

-R-Ladies got in touch, and that gave me the boost I needed to get the event booked in

 3. Preparing for Blackburn Symphony Orchestra concerts musical_note

+---

+1. Office is all set up and I'm super excited to start at Jumping Rivers
+2. R-Ladies got in touch, and that gave me the boost I needed to get the event booked in
-The concerts went well, althought I haven't planned out the BSO summer gig
+3. Concerts went well, althought I haven't planned out the BSO summer gig

 ---